 Side-Selling and the Returns to Cooperative Participation: The Role of Comparative Advantage in Smallholder Livestock Cooperatives in Nepal.
 With Conner Mullally

 Perhaps the most critical shortcoming of an agriculture cooperative can be seen in the form of side-selling, in which cooperative members subvert the organization in selling their output.
-This phenomena is widespread in livestock cooper- atives across rural Nepal, where nearly 80% of goat-selling households in my sample choose to sell their goats to a local trader instead of through the cooperative of which they are a member.
+This phenomena is widespread in livestock cooperatives across rural Nepal, where nearly 80% of goat-selling households in my sample choose to sell their goats to a local trader instead of through the cooperative of which they are a member.
 Making this problem more interesting is evidence suggesting that households who sell their goats through the cooperative receive a higher price and sell more goats on average than side-selling households.
 The goal of this paper is to empirically answer the following questions: i) are there significant net returns to selling through the cooperative, ii) are these returns heterogeneous and iii) if so, does this heterogeneity explain why a small number of producers sell through the cooperative, and others side-sell?
 To answer these questions, I use a panel data set spanning more than 1,500 smallholder goat producers that are members of 109 livestock marketing cooperatives in rural Nepal.
-I estimate a correlated random coefficient (CRC) model to analyze the net returns to cooperative sales and discuss the importance of comparative advantage in explaining the decision to do so.
+I estimate the returns to cooperative sales and discuss the economic decision to participate in collective action.